-- Key winter habitats such as - Open canopy pine-lichen stands on glaciofluvial soils, black spruce fens with arboreal lichen, and lakes with mineral overflow (such as Finlay or Gataga woodland caribou herds); - Permanent road building in winter range, if required do not cross the core winter ranges but build along the boundary of the range.
-Other consideration is using a management approach that provides the most protection to the core winter range, and has the most flexibility and opportunity for development the farther away from the core it is located; and - Seasonal restrictions windows for migration and the winter period should be used for several types of resource development such as forestry.
+- Key winter habitats, such as: - Open canopy pine lichen stands on glaciofluvial soils, black spruce fens with arboreal lichen, and lakes with mineral overflow (e.g., Liard Plateau or Muskwa Herds); - Open canopy spruce lichen stands, black spruce wetlands or muskegs with arboreal lichen, and lakes with mineral overflow (e.g., Liard Plateau or Muskwa Herds); and Permanent road building in winter range, if required do not cross the core winter ranges but build along the boundary of the range.

+Another consideration is using a management approach that provides the most protection to the core winter range and has the most flexibility and opportunity for development the farther away from the core it is located.
+Seasonal restrictions windows for migration and the winter period should be used for several types of resource development such as forestry.